leon0241/leon-latex-thmboxes/README.md

 [Example file](example.tex)

 ## How to use
-Download from Releases, or just download the file from the repo.
+Download from Releases, or just download [thmboxes_v3.sty](thmboxes_v3.sty) from the repo.
 Then import using

 ```
 \usepackage[framemethod=TikZ]{mdframed}